LGBT and Black History Month

 Other people have too often told the stories of Black and LGBTQI+ people.
 As important as talking about those societal issues can be creating spaces where people can tell their stories on their own, where people can be true to themselves, where they can feel whole and valuable to shape the world around them.
 Because rethinking the way we want to shape our world means breaking free from the idea that there is a separation between the self and societal issues.
 As Emilia Roig expressed it when publishing her book Why We Matter, “we are societal issues, we live through them”.*

 Storytelling can be a way to regain power over one’s narratives when this narrative has too often been taken away from you and sometimes even used against you.
 It is time to bring in new stories and new topics to the table, and we believe that the people concerned by the issues should be the ones doing it.
-This is why, in the coming weeks, we would like to present to you stories from our community, told by people themselves – see our call for contributions to the GSBTB Online Magazine!
+This is why we would like to present to you stories from our community, told by people themselves.
+Would you like to publish your article on our Magazine?
+Get in touch with us at firstname.lastname@example.org!